From protocol logic to defensible, review-ready decision models — locked and verified at every stage.

 (Stage 2 outputs)

-Approval gate
+Approval gate (Stage 2)

-“Deliver a reproducible decision model—and prove it matches the locked logic.”
+“Deliver a reproducible decision model — and prove it matches the locked logic.”

 Inputs